In Review at Nature journals

 - If your manuscript is published, the preprint will be updated with a link to the published version.

-- If your manuscript is rejected, all information corresponding to Nature Research is removed from the preprint (see more information below).
+- If your manuscript is rejected, all information corresponding to Nature Portfolio is removed from the preprint (see more information below).

-- If your manuscript is rejected and transferred to another Nature journal, opting into In Review is not currently available for transferred manuscripts.
+- If your manuscript is rejected and transferred to another Nature journal, you can opt-in to In Review at the new journal by choosing to modify your manuscript on transfer.

 - Springer Nature does not have a formal policy of incorporating comments received on preprints into a journal-mediated review process.
 Editors may, at their discretion, choose to take commenting through the Research Square platform into consideration.
 As with traditional review, they will rely on reviewers with field expertise in forming their decision.